Linear95/DetGP/README.md

 # DetGP
-Code for the AAAI 2020 paper: Dynamic Embedding on Textual Networks via a Gaussian Process.

 This repository contains source code necessary to reproduce the results presented in the following paper:
 * [*Dynamic Embedding on Textual Networks via a Gaussian Process*](https://arxiv.org/abs/1910.02187) (AAAI 2020)